Franktorio/franktorio-xsouls-lab/src/commands/_CMDS_DOCS.md

 ### `/dev room_reset`
 - **Arguments**
   - `room_name` (string): Name of the room to globally reset across servers.
 - **Description**: Delete the room documentation across all servers.
+The build_documented task will re-send it later.

 ### `/dev global_reset_documented`